pablobaxter/AGP-Plugins-Status/README.md

-# AGP-Plugins-Status
+# Latest AGP Pre-Release Version: 9.0.0
-Information on what works for the latest pre-release of AGP
+This repo is to track plugins which break with the latest versions of AGP pre-release.